francisldn/blockchain-developer-bootcamp-final-project/README.md

   * to verify that the contract should allow withdrawal in ERC20 token based on dex exchange rate
 * ``exceptionsHelpers.js`` file provides the required functions for handling exceptions produced during the tests
 ### Front End
-* The front end is built using React library with the necessary Hooks and deployed to web interface via Vercel.
+* The front-end is built using React library with the necessary Hooks and deployed to web interface via Vercel.
 * The front-end includes the following:
   * Metamask wallet connect button
   * Display the wallet account balance
   * Allows user to submit deposit or withdraw tokens or ETH
 * Input validation is accounted for to provide better user experience and avoid error fallback
-* Metamask connector can detect a change of network in Metamask wallet and it will issue warning to the user that the app is only deployed on Rinkeby network
+* Metamask connector can detect a change of network in your Metamask wallet and the web interface will issue a warning to the user that the app is only deployed on Rinkeby network
 ### Truffle Configuration
 * ``truffle-config.js`` contains the network configuration for the following networks:
   * development